DAY CAMP PARENT GUIDE AND

 At Camp Clay, we arrange our groups by age.
 We will do our best to accommodate 1 group request.
 Requests must be made prior to camp.
 We do our best to create an environment for your camper to make new friends as well!

 YMCA Camp Clay Day Camps are considered a "tech free" zone.
 We prefer that all electronic devices be left at home.
 We try to encourage campers and staff to "unplug" at camp and enjoy the outdoors and build interpersonal relationships.
 Please show trust in your camper and our staff by encouraging your camper to talk with camp staff about issues they are having in our programs.
-Campers can always contact parents through the Camp Director if needed.
+Campers can always contact parents through the Day Camp Coordinator if needed.

 Camp Clay has a concession stand as part of our Aqua Park.
 Campers can purchase snacks from the concession stand during Aqua Park swim time if they choose.
 You can also send snacks in your campers lunch.
 There may be times that we take off camp trips as a part of our program.
 If the trip requires extra fees we will inform parents early in the week.